An algorithm for the optimal solution of variable knockout problems: Illustrative example

+As mentioned previously above the motivation for the author to develop the algorithms given above grew out of his work in systems biology with regard to metabolic pathways~\cite{bf15,bf09,bf09a,bf07}.
+These are networks of biochemical reactions in organisms and in that context knockout refers to neutralising reactions to affect the overall system (e.g.~to enhance/reduce the production of certain chemicals).

-To illustrate computationally the optimal knockout algorithm presented in this paper we consider the problem of finding the minimal number of arcs to knockout from a directed network such that, after knockout, the shortest path from an origin node to a destination node is of length at least a specified value.
-Problems of this type have been considered previously in the literature, e.g.~see~\cite{Israeli2002, Rocco2010, Bayrak2008}.
+Clearly few Operational Researchers will have any familiarity with systems biology so to illustrate computationally the optimal knockout algorithm presented in this paper we consider the problem of finding the minimal number of arcs to knockout from a directed network such that, after knockout, the shortest path from an origin node to a destination node is of length at least a specified value.
+Problems of this type, so shortest path network interdiction, have been considered previously in the literature, e.g.~see~\cite{Israeli2002, Rocco2010, Bayrak2008, smith20, kleinert21}.

-Note here that we are using this shortest path problem purely to illustrate computationally our optimal knockout algorithm.
-Our knockout algorithm is completely general, and requires no problem-specific information.
-As for all such general algorithms making use of problem-specific information (e.g. information relating to the structure of the constraint matrix $[a_{ij}]$, see Equation~(\ref{eq2})) may result in an improved algorithm.
-However this is outside the scope of this paper.
+\emph{\textbf{It is very important to emphasise here that we are using this shortest path network interdiction problem purely to illustrate computationally our general optimal knockout algorithm.
+We are not suggesting that the general knockout algorithm presented in this paper is a computationally competitive approach for shortest path network interdiction.
+Other approaches for shortest path network interdiction typically make use of problem-specific knowledge.
+By contrast our general knockout algorithm makes no use of problem-specific knowledge.
+Here we are simply illustrating the application of our general knockout algorithm using shortest path network interdiction as an example problem.}}

-We made use of directed network instances given (albeit in a different context) in~\cite{Beasley1989}, which have the advantage for future workers studying knockout algorithms that these instances are publicly available from OR-Library~\cite{Beasley1990}.
-The computational results presented below (Windows 2.50GHz pc, Intel i5-2400S processor, 6Gb memory) are for our optimal knockout algorithms (Algorithm~\ref{alg1} and Algorithm~\ref{alg2}) as coded in FORTRAN using SCIP (Solving Constraint Integer Programs, version 4.0.0)~\cite{Achterberg2009,scip} as the integer solver.
+For our illustrative purposes we made use of a small number of directed network instances given (albeit in a different context) in~\cite{beasley89}, which have the advantage for future workers studying knockout algorithms that these instances are publicly available from OR-Library~\cite{beasley90}, see \href{http://people.brunel.ac.uk/~mastjjb/jeb/info.html}{http://people.brunel.ac.uk/$\sim$mastjjb/jeb/info.html}.
+The computational results presented below (Windows 2.50GHz pc, Intel i5-2400S processor, 6GB memory) are for our optimal knockout algorithms (Algorithm~\ref{alg1} and Algorithm~\ref{alg2}) as coded in FORTRAN using SCIP (Solving Constraint Integer Programs) \cite{Achterberg2009,scip} as the integer solver.

 Table~\ref{table2} shows the results obtained for Algorithm~\ref{alg1}.
 In that table we show the number of nodes and arcs in the instances considered, as well as the length of the shortest path from the origin node to the destination node.
 We considered the problem of knocking out the minimal number of arcs such that, after knockout, the length of the remaining shortest path from the origin node to the destination node was at least a multiplier $\gamma$ of the length of the original (unknocked out) shortest path.
 Table~\ref{table2} shows results for $\gamma{=}1.5$ and $\gamma{=}2$.